mirjunaid26/self-hosted-runner-application/README.md

 Please replace placeholders (`/path/to/...`) with actual paths to your scripts and adjust the settings based on your cluster's configuration.
 The provided script demonstrates some basic concepts, including updating node states, creating an energy-efficient queue, and running custom scripts for dynamic rescheduling and predictive scheduling.

-It's important to note that real-world implementation requires a more comprehensive approach, possibly involving database integration, real-time monitoring, and more sophisticated power-saving strategies.
-Additionally, these scripts need to be developed and tested carefully in a controlled environment before applying them to a production cluster.

 ## SOLUTIONs